eqmvii/mernp-auth-demo/README.md

 **CHECKPOINT:** Locally http://localhost:3001/allusers should work, on heroku the main page and allusers should work

-* TODO: Check out lessonplans/15-week/supplemental/sequelize-passport-example
+* Incorporate passport; check out lessonplans/15-week/supplemental/sequelize-passport-example